The Shepherds of Bethlehem: A Short Story

 The awe-struck and joyful band of shepherds trekked their way back up into the fields and hills to their flocks.
 They rejoiced and praised God the whole way.
 They had all been inexplicably drawn intimately together in spirit by seeing and hearing the glory of God from the heralding, heavenly host.
 As they traveled along they told the pilgrims the story and gave glory to God.
 The pilgrims responded with curiosity, awe, wonder, and even some derision.

 It was hard for shepherds to go back to shepherding where they'd be separated from one another.
-They bid each other goodbye with back slaps and even a hug or two.
+They bid each other goodbye with back slaps.
 Abel wandered back to his post where he could be alone.
-He fell to his knees, his cheeks once again damp with tears.
+He fell to his knees, his cheeks once again damp.

 A couple of days later, Yakov sought out Abel and found him a half mile away talking to a lamb named Winter with the tenderness and love of a father.
 Abel did not notice Yakov at first.